-Results of the 2018 lower Clackamas River macroinvertebrate assessment once again suggest that macroinvertebrate communities inhabiting shallow riffle habitat of the lower Clackamas River between river miles 0 and 20 presently exhibit modest variation in community conditions among lower river locations.
-For the second consecutive year, these results suggest that some longitudinal gradients in community composition do occur and that these gradients potentially result in a slightly lower biological potential in the lowest segments of the river.
-In some years under this monitoring program mayfly, stonefly and/or caddisfly richness have not shown any longitudinal trends, while in other years EPT richness has been lower in the lower river sections.
-These compositional changes have also affected overall multimetric scores and have resulted in subtle, yet evident, longitudinal trends in multimetric scores in the last two sampling years.
+Results of the 2019 lower Clackamas River macroinvertebrate assessment once again suggest that macroinvertebrate communities inhabiting shallow riffle habitat of the lower Clackamas River between river miles 0 and 20 presently exhibit modest variation in community conditions among lower river locations.
+For the second consecutive year, these results suggest that some longitudinal gradients in community composition do occur and that these gradients potentially result in a slightly lower biological condition in the lowest segments of the river.
+In some years under this monitoring program, mayfly, stonefly and/or caddisfly richness have not shown any longitudinal trends, while in more recent years EPT richness has been lower in the lower river sections.
+These compositional changes have also affected overall multimetric scores and have resulted in subtle, yet evident, longitudinal trends in multimetric scores in the last three sampling years.

-Ambient environmental conditions have largely remained unchanged between 2013-2018 within this 20-mile length of river.
-Observations of physical habitat conditions and limited water quality measurements made during this study from 2013 through 2018 have not identified any environmental gradients in the lower river that would be expected to exert a significant effect on benthic communities.
+Ambient environmental conditions have largely remained unchanged between 2013-2019 within this 20-mile length of river.
+Observations of physical habitat conditions and limited water quality measurements made during this study from 2013 through 2019 have not identified any notable environmental gradients in the lower river that would be expected to exert a significant effect on benthic communities.
 PGE's 2000 study of macroinvertebrate communities across a longer length of the Clackamas River revealed that the most distinct changes in benthic community conditions occurred upriver of the mainstem river impoundments where the river transitions from a mid-order montane stream to a larger, lower-gradient riverine environment (PGE 2004).
-Because the longitudinal trends in community conditions along the lower 20 miles of river are subtle and inconsistent, relating such changes to environmental gradients may prove challenging.